Advice to improve your movement, fitness, and overall health from the world's #1 in orthopedics.

 If you’re one of the millions of Americans with osteoarthritis or chronic pain, you may have wondered about stem cell treatments or other types of regenerative medicine and whether they could offer some relief.
 Regenerative medicine is a form of treatment that uses the body's own cells to promote healing.

-One promise of regenerative medicine is cell-based treatments that can regrow cartilage, tendons and other tissues.
+One promise of regenerative medicine is cell-based treatments that might regrow cartilage, tendons and other tissues.
 This could provide relief for conditions like osteoarthritis, chronic tendonitis and degenerative disc disease in the spine.
 While this might be true, the science needed to dependably prove how the treatments work and how they could be used is still developing.

 “Regenerative medicine has tremendous potential, but the marketing is ahead of the science in a lot of areas,” says Scott A. Rodeo, MD, who directs the HSS Center for Regenerative Medicine and is Vice Chair of Orthopedic Research.
 The center was created to develop a greater understanding of the science behind regenerative medicine, to improve its effectiveness and to develop better therapies for people with arthritis and other chronic conditions.